fysikteknologsektionen/ftek-monoplugin/README.md

 npm run build
 ```

-For simplicity when installing the plugin, we keep built files under version control.
-Lint, format and build your code before commiting any changes.
+Lint and format your code before commiting any changes.

 ### Generate autoload files